 ECONOMY ON CAPITOL HILL - Last year the Senate voted \$100,000 to install de luxe tile floors in the new Senate Office Building.
 When it was discovered that the tile wasn't skid-proof the problem was solved by appropriating another \$150,000 for wall-to-wall carpeting.
 A new hazard was found in the carpeting.
 When people walk on it static electricity accumulates and touching a brass door knob brings a shock.
 So far no one has figured out a good expensive way to lick the problem.
-Meanwhile some of the offices are meeting the problem by encasing the knobs in transparent plastic wrappers.
-Another manifestation of issue that is a key to the 1960 workers. worker discontent is expressed contract negotiations."
-A Chummy Gathering Hobnobbing with the boss is the course of the steel strike, it Railroad Trainmen.
+Meanwhile some of the offices are meeting the problem by encasing the knobs in transparent plastic wrappers. on the 'featherbedding Another manifestation of issue that is a key to the 1960 contract negotiations." in the power struggle now tak-A Chummy Gathering ing place at the Cleveland convention of the Brotherhood of Hobnobbing with the boss is Railroad Trainmen.
 The Jan.
 4 the essential feature of "mutual is that the "softness" of McDonissue of the Wall Street Journal trusteeship."
 The Wall Street ald was not an accurate reflecreports that an opposition move- Journal, Jan.
 12, carries the tion of the temper of the ranks. ment has been organized around news of a chummy little dinner Just as railroad management the union's secretary-treasurer, party at the home of Vice-Presi- prefers the "soft" William Ken-William J. Weil, to oust the in- dent Nixon.
 "Among those innedy so the steel barons feel cumbent president William vited," says the WSJ, "were more secure with McDonald as Parker Kennedy from office.
 [Secretary of Labor] Mitchell, head of the union.
-In pointing Kennedy is an old mossback Roger Blough, U.S. Steel Corp. up the folly of forcing a "last whose ingrained conservatism chairman, and David J. McDon- offer" vote in the steel strike, has driven a large section of ald, president of the United which would be tantamount to Steelworkers Union - the chief asking the union members to the union into opposition. antagonists in the steel dispute repudiate their leadership and that ended last week.
-"The guest list was confined to officials of the steel industry Loftus made this astute obserand the Steelworkers Union . . .
-The other guests at the small times repudiate their leaders, stag affair at Mr. Nixon's home but rarely in a way that gives were A. B. Homer, president of comfort to a common adver-Bethlehem Steel Corp.; T. F. sary."
-Patton, president of Republic The days of the unchallenged Steel Corp.; R. Conrad Cooper, reign of the "soft" union bureauan executive vice president of crats are drawing to a close.
-U.S. Steel who headed the in- American labor has entered the dustry bargaining team; and Arperiod of sharpening class thur J. Goldberg, chief counsel struggle.
-To survive, a new type of the Steelworkers.
-Mr. Nixon's of leadership is required.
-The office said it was a private af-"common adversary" can find fair, that no press coverage was little comfort in the fact that allowed, and no statement would 'the process of change has begun.
-Calendar of Events CLEVELAND - 1918 - 1928."
-Sunday, Jan.
-31, Interested in socialism?
-Join a 11 a.m. weekly class in a study of Fred-"The Consolidation of the erick Engels' classic work, "So-Stalin Regime - 1929 - 1945." cialism from a Utopia to a Sci-Sunday, Feb.
-7, 11 a.m.
-"The Soviet Union as a World ence."
-Next class Thurs., Jan.
-28, Power - Its Present Position at 8 p.m., 10609 Superior Aveand Future - 1946 - 1960."
-Sunday, Feb.
-14, 11 a.m.
-"A Socialist View of Recent Forum Hall, 1702 East Fourth Developments in the Labor St., Los Angeles 33.
-Telephone, Movement and Perspectives for AN 9-4953 or WE 5-9238.
-1960."
-Speaker: Frank Lovell, State Chairman, Michigan Socialist Workers Party.
-Auspices: Cleveland Militant Forum.
-Satnational Socialist Review, will urday, Jan.
-30, 8 p.m., YMCA, discuss "The Leninist Concept of a Revolutionary Party -Myth and Reality" on the thirty- LOS ANGELES School of International Sorialism presents its winter lecture series.
-Milton Alvin on "THE RUS- Alliance.
-Friday, Jan.
-29, 8:30 SIAN REVOLUTION TODAY": p.m.
-Militant Labor Forum, 116 "How the Stalin Regime Was University Place (off Union Formed and Defeated Its Rivals | Square).
-Contribution, 50 cents. more than 100 plied the speakers with questions.
-If there is any one lesson that impressed itself on the steel corporation executives during confined to sending telegrams to Considerable debate developed | the company and the union urgover Riger's view that Senator ing them to submit the disputed Hubert Humphrey, a contender issues to arbitration.
-The union for the Democratic presidential readily accepted the governor's nomination, should be supported. proposal but the company turned One person asked Riger how it down.
+In pointing Kennedy is an old mossback Roger Blough, U.S. Steel Corp. up the folly of forcing a "last whose ingrained conservatism chairman, and David J. McDon- offer" vote in the steel strike, has driven a large section of ald, president of the United which would be tantamount to Steelworkers Union - the chief asking the union members to the union into opposition.
+Bethlehem Steel Corp.; T. F.

+Patton, president of Republic

+Steel Corp.; R. Conrad Cooper,

+an executive vice president of

+U.S. Steel who headed the industry bargaining team; and Arthur J. Goldberg, chief counsel

+of the Steelworkers.
+Mr. Nixon's

+office said it was a private af-

+CLEVELAND

+LOS ANGELES

+Interested in socialism?
+Join a 11 a.m.